Chromecube/Presentation/README.md

 - Scaling:
     - Use *S* to toggle between screen and logo scaling (default: screen)
     - Use *+* and *-* to increase or decrease the size of the screen/logo
-    - This is especially useful when working with a beamer because you don't know how large the image will be displayed!
+    - This is especially useful when working with a projector because you don't know how large the image will be displayed!
 - Fast-Type:
     - Type in the index (starting at 0) of the image to jump to it by pressing *Enter*
     - **Important:** You always have to type TWO numbers! (so 02 for the picture at index 2)
+        - As a result, you this feature is not usable when having >100 pictures.

 ### How to Use